LeoPits/OCR-Dot-matrix-text/README.md

 ## TEXT DETECTION wiht CRAFT (Character-Region Awareness For Text detection)

-I preprocessed the images with OpenCV function for enhanced the text detection with CRAFT with (https://github.com/clovaai/CRAFT-pytorch/blob/master/README.md#craft-character-region-awareness-for-text-detection).
+The code preprocessed the images with OpenCV function for enhanced the text detection with CRAFT with (https://github.com/clovaai/CRAFT-pytorch/blob/master/README.md#craft-character-region-awareness-for-text-detection).
-I use a pre-train network ( the weights are available on this link https://drive.google.com/file/d/1Jk4eGD7crsqCCg9C9VjCLkMN3ze8kutZ/view).
+The weights of pre-train network are available on this link https://drive.google.com/file/d/1Jk4eGD7crsqCCg9C9VjCLkMN3ze8kutZ/view.

-Images example:
+The recognize label  is a string of the text, so the CRAFT parameters are set to find a unique block of text. it is possible to change `--text_threshold`,`--low_text` ,`--link_threshold` to have different detection results, but it is necessary to modify the label and recognition method after.

+Craft result:
 <p float="left">
  <img src="https://github.com/LeoPits/OCR-Dotted-Matrix/blob/main/Image_readme/result_CRAFT/res_preprocessed.jpg" width=30% height=30% >
  <img src="https://github.com/LeoPits/OCR-Dotted-Matrix/blob/main/Image_readme/result_CRAFT/res_preprocessed_mask.jpg" width=50% height=50%>